oktadev/byob-dashboard/byob-api/README.md

     ---

     Terraform adds parameters in the AWS Systems Manager Parameter Store that are referenced in `serverless.yml`.
-If you did not run Terraform, edit your `serverless.yml`:
+So if you did not run Terraform, edit your `serverless.yml`:
     ```yml
     provider:
         name: aws